+Once a preprint is posted, it cannot be removed from Research Square.
 Preprints posted on Research Square receive a DOI, making them a citable part of the scientific record.
-They are widely indexed by services such as Google Scholar, ResearchGate, EuropePMC, and Crossref, creating a permanent digital presence.
-Once preprints receive a DOI, we cannot remove them from the platform.
+Additionally, a permanent digital presence is created by indexed services such as Google Scholar, ResearchGate, EuropePMC, and Crossref.